ngospina/Solo-Tools/README.md

 |---------|---------------------------------------------------------------|
 |SOLO     |PDP-11/34 and PDP-11/45 SOLO images and SOLO files and segments|

-Tools to manipulate SOLO tape and disk images and SOLO files
+Tools to manipulate SOLO tape and disk images

 |Tool      |Description                                                           |
 |----------|----------------------------------------------------------------------|